 I know a victim

-Learning that someone you know has been a victim of an act of sexual violence can be very difficult to hear, especially if that person is close to you.
-Many people do not dare to reveal what they have gone through.
+Learning that someone you love has been a victim of sexual violence can be very difficult to hear.
+Many people who are victims do not dare to talk about their experience.
 They are often afraid that others will judge them or refuse to believe them.
-Be aware of your own emotions when you are trying to help a victim and respect their needs.
+Be aware of your own emotions when you are trying to help a victim, and respect their needs.

 Helpful attitudes when being told about an experience of sexual violence

-When someone tells you about their experience of sexual violence, the way you react can have a big impact on their recovery.
-Listening to them, believing them, and supporting them in their decisions will encourage them to regain control of their life.
-If, on the other hand, they feel you are judging them or diminishing their experience, it could cause even more damage.
+When someone tells you that they have experienced sexual violence, your reaction can have a big impact on their recovery.
+Listening to them, believing them, and supporting them in their decisions will encourage them to take back control of their life.
+If, on the other hand, they feel you are judging them or diminishing their experience, it could be even more hurtful.

 Sexual Violence Helpline

-You may feel sad, angry, powerless or all three.
-When someone has been a victim of sexual violence, it affects everyone close to them.
+You may feel sad, angry or powerless.
+Sexual violence also affects those who are close to the victim.
 Maybe you know the assailant, maybe you’re worried about the victim’s safety, or maybe you are a survivor of sexual violence yourself.
 Whatever you are feeling is a normal human response, and you have the right to ask for help for yourself if you need it.
-The counsellors at the Sexual Violence Helpline will help you get through this difficult time and suggest ways to support the victim.
+The Sexual Violence Helpline is there to help victims’ loved ones as well.